-WRRI will plan accommodations of up to 80 rooms for:
+WRRI will plan accommodations of up to 90 rooms for:

-- 2 representatives from each Local Program (currently up to 54 programs) - up to 15 spaces speakers, such as DENR staff (including staff from regional offices), and Sedimentation Control Commission members - up to 3 WRRI staff
+- 2 representatives from each Local Program (currently up to 54 programs) - up to 15 speakers or guests, such as DENR staff (including staff from regional offices), and Sedimentation Control Commission members - up to 3 WRRI staff

-The total number of participants, staff, speakers and guests will not exceed 135.
+The total number of participants, staff, speakers and guests will not exceed 126.
 Participants and staff may need to share rooms if space is limited.
 Friends, spouses, or family members of speakers, Local Program staff, DENR staff, and WRRI staff are not permitted to stay at the facility, dine at the facility, or participate in the workshop.
 The workshop is for the purpose of training Local Program staff.
+Split registrations or attendance will not be allowed.

-In addition, WRRI will plan an awards breakfast banquet, during which awards will be given to two local programs for outstanding performance during the previous year - one small local program and one large local program, to be determined by LQS staff.
+In addition, WRRI will plan an awards banquet, during which awards will be given to two local programs for outstanding performance during the previous year - one small local program and one large local program, to be determined by LQS staff.
 The banquet will be held in conjunction with the workshop.
-The awards banquet will accommodate all workshop participants and up to eight guests of the local program award recipients, inclusive (143 total).
+The awards banquet will accommodate all workshop participants and up to eight guests of the local program award recipients, inclusive (142 total).